awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 ## Security Considerations

-Keyring implementations SHOULD provide integrity guarantees for the [encrypted data keys](structures.md#encrypted-data-key) it returns on [OnEncrypt](#onencrypt) such that tampered versions of those encrypted data keys, if inputted into [OnDecrypt](#ondecrypt), are overwhelmingly likely to cause a decryption failure (i.e. the chance of a successful decryption in this case is negligible).
+Keyring implementations SHOULD provide integrity guarantees for the [encrypted data keys](structures.md#encrypted-data-key) they return on [OnEncrypt](#onencrypt) such that tampered versions of those encrypted data keys, if input into [OnDecrypt](#ondecrypt), are overwhelmingly likely to cause a decryption failure (i.e. the chance of a successful decryption in this case is negligible).

-Such integrity guarantees SHOULD include the integrity of the [encryption context](structures.md#encryption-context) such that, if the encryption context used as input to OnEncrypt to produce an encrypted data key is different than the encryption context inputted to OnDecrypt to decrypt that encrypted data key, the decryption is overwhelmingly likely to fail.
+Such integrity guarantees SHOULD include the integrity of the [encryption context](structures.md#encryption-context) such that, if the encryption context used as input to OnEncrypt to produce an encrypted data key is different than the encryption context input to OnDecrypt to decrypt that encrypted data key, the decryption is overwhelmingly likely to fail.

 Users SHOULD use a keyring that protects wrapping keys and performs cryptographic operations within a secure boundary.